socotecio/django-socio-grpc/docs/features/filters.rst

 Filters can also be specified with a FieldDict, like shown in the example below:

-:TODO: please explain the FieldDict and explain, what constreiants are available, e.g. "exact", "contains", "lt", "gt" etc.
+:TODO: please explain the FieldDict and explain, what constraints are available, e.g. "exact", "contains", "lt", "gt" etc.

 .. code-block:: python
     # filters.py